Kaimary/GAR/README.md

 ```

 ## Contributing
 This project welcomes contributions and suggestions 👍.

+If you find bugs in our code, encounter problems when running the code, or have suggestions for GAR, please submit an issue, or reach out to me (fanyuankai@fudan.edu.cn)!